angr/fidget/roadmap.md

     Returns the text that is the disassembly of the opcode at the given address.
 Ex: `mov   rbp, rsp`

 - `idc.GetMnem(memaddr)`
     Returns the name of the opcode used at the given address.
-Ex: `mov`
+Ex: `"mov"`

 - `idc.GetOpnd(memaddr, n)`
     Returns the nth operand of the opcode at the given address as a string, or an empty string if there are fewer